 Some screens use Type 430 stainless steel, which is suited for applications that have stringent product quality requirements.
-Unlike other stainless steels, Type 430 is magnetic and is prone to being be picked-up by downstream magnetic separators, improving the odds of capturing and preventing stray wires that separate the screen from falling into the screened material.
-On the other hand, Type 430 stainless steel is more brittle than other stainless steels, reducing the life of the screen.
+Unlike other stainless steel materials, Type 430 is magnetic and is prone to be picked up by the downstream magnetic separators, improving the odds of capturing and preventing stray wires that separate the screen from falling into the screened material.
+On the other hand, type 430 stainless steel is more brittle than other stainless steel matrials, reducing the life of the screen.

 Choosing the Screen Opening Size

 The opening size is the number one criteria for selecting screens because it impacts the separation quality of the screening process.
 However, when choosing the opening size, you must first know what specifications are for the final product, and that depends on whether you choose to use the screener for scalping, fines removal or grading: